THE BEGINNINGS

 PRE-PROHIBITION

-If you have other Pre-Prohibition Bavarian Brewing Co. labels, please let us know.
-We believe the brewery also had labels for a Blue Ribbon Beer, a tonic and non-alcoholic beverages during Prohibition.
-Should anyone have a copies of these or any other labels that are not displayed herein, we'd be very interested in obtaining copies or acquiring them.
+Besides the labels shown, shortly before Prohibition began the brewery also had labels for an ale, porter, malt tonic, bock, malt tonic according to an audit report.
+There may even have been a Blue Ribbon Beer and some near beer or non-alcoholic beverages produced during the beginning of Prohibition.
+Should anyone have copies of these or any other labels that are not displayed herein, we'd be very interested in obtaining copies or acquiring them.
 (Please see Donate.)

 LABELS AFTER PROHIBITION